 Though no further developments have been announced, the news sparked fresh debates around whether the e-commerce giant would finally get into banking.

-Amazon has not formally launched an insurance business but has shown nascent interest across markets and insurance products.
+Amazon has not formally launched an insurance business but has shown nascent interest across markets and insurance products, and is on the verge of rolling out a first iteration of an insurance business in India.

 In June 2018, the Warranty Group, which underwrites Amazon Protect in the UK and abroad, was purchased by Assurant for a rumored $2.5B.
 The acquisition could make it easier to expand the service to new markets that are under Assurant’s umbrella of lifestyle protection products.